Complete Classification of Traveling Waves and Resolution of Linear Conjecture in Monostable Systems

 such that \eqref{def of scalar tw} admits a solution if and only if $c\geq c^*$.
+Thus, $c^*$ is called the minimal traveling wave speed.
+Moreover, Aronson and Weinberger \cite{Aronson Weinberger} showed the existence of a speed $c_w=c^*$ indicating the spreading property of the solution to the Cauchy problem \eqref{scalar equation} as follows:

+Therefore, the speed $c_w$ is called the asymptotic speed of spread (in short, spreading speed).
+We remark that, in general, the value of the minimal speed $c^*$ depends on the shape of $f$ and cannot be characterized explicitly.

 In the literature, the minimal traveling wave is classified into two types: {\em pulled front} and {\em pushed front} \cite{Rothe1981,Stokes1976,van Saarloos2003}. \begin{itemize} \item The minimal traveling wave $W$ with the speed $c^*$ is called a {\em pulled front} if $c^*=2\sqrt{f'(0)}$.
 In this case, the front is pulled by the leading edge with speed determined by the linearized problem at the unstable state $w=0$.
-Therefore, the minimal speed $c^*$ is said to be linearly selected. \item If $c^*>2\sqrt{f'(0)}$, the minimal traveling wave $W$ with a speed $c^*$ is called a {\em pushed front} since the spreading speed is determined by the whole wave, not only by the behavior of the leading edge.
-Thus the minimal speed $c^*$ is said to be nonlinearly selected. \end{itemize} Additionally, throughout this paper, we refer to all traveling waves with speed $c>c^*$ as noncritical fronts, whether in the context of the reaction-diffusion equation, the nonlocal diffusion equation, or the Lotka-Volterra competition system.
+Therefore, the minimal speed $c^*$ is said to be linearly selected. \item On the other hand, if $c^*>2\sqrt{f'(0)}$, the minimal traveling wave $W$ with a speed $c^*$ is called a {\em pushed front} since the spreading speed is determined by the whole wave, not only by the behavior of the leading edge.
+Thus the minimal speed $c^*$ is said to be nonlinearly selected. \end{itemize}

-It is known that all traveling waves of \eqref{def of scalar tw} can be completely classified by their decay rate as $\xi\to+\infty$.
-The characteristic equation $\lambda^2-c\lambda+f'(0)=0$, derived from the linearization of at the unstable state $W=0$, admits the following: \begin{itemize} \item[(1)] one double root $\lambda_s=\sqrt{f'(0)}$ if $c=2\sqrt{f'(0)}$; \item[(2)] two simple roots